Get Ya Mind Correct

 Get Ya Mind Correct is the debut collaborative studio album by American rappers Paul Wall and Chamillionaire of The Color Changin' Click, released when they were both on the Paid In Full Label.
 It was notable in the Houston underground rap scene.
 The album peaked at #67 on the BillboardTop R&B/Hip-Hop Albums chart.
 The album was nominated for Indie Album of the Year in The Source magazine.

-There's a Chopped and Screwed version by DJ Michael '5000' Watts for Swishahouse.
+DJ Michael '5000' Watts released a chopped and screwed version of the album through Swishahouse.